apache/doris-website/docs/query-data/mysql-compatibility.md

 This syntax can only be used on the UNIQUE KEY model table.

-The Doris DELTE syntax is basically the same as MySQL.
-Due to Doris is an analytical database, deletions can't be too frequent.
+The DELETE syntax in Doris is basically the same as in MySQL.
+However, since Doris is an analytical database, deletions cannot be too frequent.

-**SELECT**
+#### SELECT

 ```sql
 SELECT